kunhwiko/concepts/systems/Kubernetes/6-storage-and-state.md

 emptyDir
    a) ephemeral volume mounted on a particular pod and starts with empty contents
    b) contents are erased upon pod being deleted, but not erased when containers crash
+   c) each container can have different mount paths to the same emptyDir
-   c) contents are not erased upon node reboot, as contents are stored in disk
+   c) contents are not erased upon node reboot as contents are stored in disk

 RAM backed emptyDir
    a) faster reads but more volatile
    b) contents are lost upon node restart
+   c) by default, size of memory is half of node's RAM
 ```

 ##### hostPath